 Open programs

 The LIEF scheme provides funding to eligible organisations for research infrastructure, equipment and facilities that can be shared between higher education organisations and industry.
 Researchers can seek funding for infrastructure and equipment purchases, construction and installation, leasing, consortium membership costs, and specialised computing facilities.
-The scheme fosters collaboration and supports excellent research across all disciplines excluding clinical and medical research.
+The scheme fosters collaborative research initiatives and enhances research capability across all disciplines excluding clinical and medical research.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.